Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-1-Git.md

 ## Assignment Overview

 This assignment has two parts.
 In Assignment-1.1, you will create your own repository from scratch and add a file to it.
 It will cover the basics of git and GitHub.
 In Assignment-1.2, you will clone a starter repository, and learn about creating and merging branches.
+Both repositories will be turned in to GitHub classroom for auto grading.

 :::caution
 This assignment gives very detailed instructions and walkthrough of how to complete it because a good understanding of Git and GitHub is essential to success as a developer and in this course.
 Future assignments will give far less detailed instructions.